maqmm/mtj/README.md

 If you want to receive the same elements at each stage of selection, the easiest way is to copy copies of them under each parent element.
 But this script implements autocopying.
 The two examples below give the same result, but at what cost... =)

+> [!TIP]
-An unspoken rule follows from this.
+> An unspoken rule follows from this.
 If you do not want to use autocopy, then it makes sense to place elements of the same level and one parent higher if they have children and lower if they do not.
 Since with two or more elements of the same level in a row, if the next ones have children, they will be copied to all elements (brothers) above.

 | ![Example3a](/img/ex3a.png) | ![Example3b](/img/ex3b.png) |
 | ---         | ---         |